Easy Cream Cheese Filled King Cake

 - Cut the pastry sheet into 2 inch strips.

 - Fold each strip in half, with the cream cheese mixture inside.
 Twist the folded sheet until you have a nice twist, connect the two ends squeezing them together to create a circle.
 Place on parchment lined baking sheet.

 - Continue this process until all the pastry has been folded, twisted and formed into a circle.

 - Brush the tops of each pastry with egg wash and bake at 425 degrees for 14-17 minutes – time will depend on the size of the pastry circles.

 - Add sugar glaze to the cooled pastry, and then add the colored sugars while the icing is still wet.

-I made individual size pastry cakes which is always a nice way to serve desserts when having a party or celebration.
+I make individual size pastry cakes.
+It’s a nice way to serve desserts for a party or celebration.
 It’s easier to save the leftovers, they can be frozen and saved for anytime you want a dessert.